igorwaw/web-selfhosting/content/pages/s-ansible.md

 I use Ansible to configure my home computers.
 I started doing it to learn the tool, but is it really worth to use it at home other than for education?
 Maybe.

 On the downside, it's generaly faster to configure a server manually.
 The syntax is quite awkward for beginners.
-If you need to change lines in a few config files, you can do it in 30 seconds with a text editor or spend an hour retrying the playbook.
+If you need to change a few lines in a config file, you can do it in 30 seconds with a text editor or spend an hour retrying the playbook.
 But it can save you time as well if you're going to repeat the task.

 There are several ways to use Ansible.
-One is to automate ad-hoc tasks, such as patching, gatherin some information, repairing common problems.
+One is to automate ad-hoc tasks, such as patching, gathering some information, repairing common problems.
 It's quite usual if you're introducing Ansible into a pre-existing infrastructure.

 But Ansible really shines if you use the Infrastructure as a Code approach.
 That is, every server (or group of identical servers) has one playbook containing the whole configuration: software, user accounts etc. Parts of the playbook that are the same on different servers can be shared (see below about roles).
 And if you ever need to rebuild your server, you can do it with one command.
 It happened 3 times with my NAS (I experimented with different hardware).
 For more experimental devices or VMs, you can intentionally rebuilt them often.